Chelmsford Showroom

 Read more about the regulation of fireworks in the UK.

-Retail vs Professional Fireworks
+Retail vs Professional Grade Fireworks

 Fireworks are generally split into two main categories: retail and professional.

-Professional grade fireworks, usually F3 and F4, are much more powerful, and these can only be used by trained professionals at events.
+Professional-grade fireworks, (usually F3 and F4), are much more powerful, and these can only be used by trained professionals at events.
 You also need a special license to buy and use them.

 Why does understanding firework classifications matter for training?